 Image credit: pcsc180days of learning

 The “yellow journalism” that marked the late 1800s and early 1900s is best known for staging the run-up to the Spanish-American War.
 The competition to sell newspapers was fierce, inasmuch as there were so many competitors trying to outdo one another in sensational reporting.
-As recently as the 1950s, New York City alone had seven major daily newspapers, as well as the Communist Daily Worker and The Jewish Daily Forward, among others.
+As recently as 1963, New York City alone had seven major daily newspapers, as well as niche publications such as the Communist Daily Worker and The Jewish Daily Forward, among others.
 Nationwide there were newspapers targeting specific demographic communities.
 Every large city had an African-American newspaper; Detroit and Chicago had The Polish Daily News.

 With the advent of radio, and later television, journalism changed.
 Broadcast networks were created, each with a news department having a national reporting base and a national reputation to promote.
 Gradually newspapers became fewer in number and less audience-specific.
 The decline of competition led to less sensationalism in mass-market print (although tabloids such as The National Enquirer, originally an outlet for lurid crime stories, remained).

 Broadcast journalism, especially during and after World War II, acquired a much more professional and responsible outlook.
 Accuracy was prized above attention-grabbing, and competition took the form of getting the right story out first.
 The networks valued their news departments as “loss leaders” which did not make money but brought prestige.
 Newspapers became less important for national news because they could not keep up with the speed of broadcasters.
 They saw the future in local, regional, and investigative reporting and cut their national and international staffs instead relying on services such as Associated Press and Reuters.
 Major news reporting in print acquired a cookie-cutter similarity, and readers bought their local dailies more for regional stories, features, and sports.